Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 30

 yards of the Bosch lines

-near the Strong point I
+near that Strong point I

 166

-[[told]] you of.
+told you of.
 They have

 dug outs all along the